Chapter 11 Namespace

 If a package is installed,

-• Loading will load code, data and any DLLs; register S3 and S4 methods; and run the .onLoad() function.
-After loading, the package is available in memory, but because it’s not in the search path, you won’t be able to access its components without using ::.
-Confusingly, :: will also load a package automatically if it isn’t already loaded.
-It’s rare to load a package explicitly, but you can do so with requireNamespace() or loadNamespace().
+function.
+After loading, the package is available in memory, but because it’s not in the search path, you won’t be able to access its components without using::

 If a package isn’t installed, loading (and hence attaching) will fail with an error.